 Cutting Through Manali Traffic (The Nature Park)

-As soon I departed from old Manali, I rode towards new Manali.
+As soon I departed from old Manali, I rode towards the new Manali.
 The road is amazing but comes with a lot of traffic.
 Fortunately, I was on my Merida 40 D and had no issues reaching new Manali, cutting through the traffic via the road adjacent to Nature park.
 This nature park is amazing.
 I still remember I went to this place a few years back and it is a bliss for MTB riders however cycles are not allowed inside and there is an entry fee of INR 20 for Indian tourists.
 Let me show you how it looks like.

 After I crossed nature park and Manali mall road circle, I took the bridge and turned left towards Manali Leh Highway.

-I love this place which is around a distance of about few km from Manali.
+I love this place which is around a distance of about a few km from Manali.
 If you guys remember I did a trek at this place to Jugni waterfalls.
 Read the complete article here!

-This place is amazing and helped in getting acquainted with the high altitude physical activity.
+This place is amazing and helped in getting acquainted with high altitude physical activity.
 This will be the first scenic spot on the way to Solang valley.
 In the article I share earlier you will find complete details, however, the picture which I liked a lot I am sharing in this post.

 You can watch the entire video log of Vashisht Village by clicking this link.
 I am also embedding the video below.